-- Extractor room and extractor machine must be sanitary and organized at all times.
+- The extractor room and extractor machine must be sanitary and organized at all times.
 The Extractor room must not be used as storage room. - Work orders (machine failure, painting, electrical, etc.) for Extractor room are to be called in per facilities serviceperson work order procedure. - Monitor Extractor deodorizer.
-If deodorizer is needed contact Food & Nutrition Services Manager.
+If a deodorizer is needed, contact Food & Nutrition Services (FN&S) Manager.